-- the "request-id" that was supplied in the corresponding request, and - the attributes that are REQUIRED for that type of response.
+- the "request-id" that was supplied in the corresponding request, and

+- the attributes that are REQUIRED for that type of response.

-The encoding and transport"Encoding and Transport document [IPP-PRO] defines special rules for the encoding of these parameters.
+The "Encoding and Transport" document [IPP-PRO] defines special rules for the encoding of these parameters.
 All other operation elements are represented using the more generic encoding rules for attributes and groups of attributes.